dalenewman/JunkDrawer/README.md

 of variation](http://en.wikipedia.org/wiki/Coefficient_of_variation)
 is declared the winner.

-I'm no statitician, but from what I gather, taking the delimiter with the lowest coefficient of variation gives us the most consistent delimiter across all lines.
+I'm no statistician, but from what I gather, taking the delimiter with the lowest coefficient of variation gives us the most consistent delimiter across all lines.